 Table of Contents Show

-A good fire starter will have everything you need to not only start a fire but keep it going, too.
+A good fire starter will have everything you need to start a fire and keep it going.
 They’ll withstand almost anything Mother Nature can throw at you and will be easy to use no matter your fire starter skill level.

 Weather-Proof